flutter/website/src/get-started/flutter-for/ios-devs.md

 In SwiftUI, the base component for displaying lists is `List`.
 Many times, you have a list of model objects you want to display to the user.
-In those cases, you need to ensure that your model objects are identifiable using the `Identifiable` protocol as follows:
+In those cases, you must ensure that your model objects are identifiable.
+You make an object identifiable by using the `Identifiable` protocol as follows:

 ```swift
 struct Person: Identifiable {